-The schools are advised to introduce measures of quality control for the European and international competences as well, in order to ensure CertiLingua standards (e.g. exchange of exemplary good projects).
+CertiLingua Schools are advised to introduce measures of quality control for the European and international competences as well, in order to ensure CertiLingua Standards (e.g. exchange of exemplary good projects).

-The partner countries exchange their experiences about criteria and procedures of how to verify the competences acquired at the annual conferences.
+The Member States exchange their experiences about criteria and procedures of how to verify the competences acquired at the Annual Conference.